1000xResist: Reception

-According to review aggregator Metacritic, 1000xResist received "generally favorable" reviews from critics, with the site identifying the game as one of the highest-rated of the first half of 2024.
+According to review aggregator website Metacritic, 1000xResist received "generally favorable" reviews from critics, with the site identifying the game as one of the highest-rated of the first half of 2024.
 Fellow review aggregator OpenCritic assessed that the game received "mighty" approval, being recommended by 100% of critics.
 Several critics described 1000xResist as one of the best games of 2024.

 Many critics praised the game's themes, with reviewers noting its content explored the impact of the coronavirus pandemic, the experiences of members of diaspora communities, and of conflict and intergenerational trauma.
 Tom Faber of the Financial Times stated the game explores "existential themes and contemporary global politics with a sophistication and maturity that are still lamentably rare in gaming".
 Josh Torres of RPG Site lauded the game for its "illustration of the different struggles of immigration across generations", highlighting its treatment of themes around intergenerational trauma, conflict and the "intricacies of Asian diaspora".
 Considering the game to defy summarisation or simple metaphor, Alexis Ong of Eurogamer similarly discussed the game's treatment of the "invisible", "ugly and gruelling" effects of immigration and eventual assimilation.

 The writing of 1000xResist was similarly praised, with several critics praising the story as one of the best narratives in a game.
 Faber considered the game to be a "feat of storytelling" and commended the game's "uniformly superb" writing as "poetic, poignant and humorous".
 Ed Smith of PCGamesN highlighted the developers' "command of dialogue, characterization, staging, symbolism and visual metaphor".
 Finding 1000xResist to be "purposed" in its writing, Michael Higham of IGN focused on the game's characterisation, praising characters as fully-formed, rich in personality and expressing genuine warmth in their interactions.

 The visual presentation received generally positive comments.
 Oisin Kuhnke of VG247 described the game as "visually stunning" and "the most boldly art directed game of the year".
 Higham did not consider the game as graphically impressive, but expressed that the game let "its creative techniques speak as loud as its words" through the use of "striking" colors and camera angles.
 Faber found the game's graphics to "underwhelm" but be compensated by a "strong" and "stylish" artistic direction.

 As of February 2025, 70,000 copies had been sold, with an unusual surge in sales in January 2025, seven months after the initial launch.
 100,000 copies had been sold by early May 2025, i.e. in the first year of release.